 Heart and hands icon Pregnancy Resource Ministry Support Gap Calculator

-The goal is simple: compare annual program expense with annual income and show the support gap that remains.
-If the result is zero, your current assumptions suggest that direct program costs are covered.
-If the result is positive, the calculator highlights how much additional support would be needed from new donors, stronger event performance, more church partners, additional grants, or operational adjustments.
-The tool also estimates the value of volunteer time, which is often one of the most important hidden contributions in ministry budgets.
+The goal is to compare annual program expense with annual income and show the support gap that remains.
+A zero result means the current assumptions cover the direct program budget.
+A positive result means the ministry would need more support from donors, churches, grants, events, or a cost adjustment.
+The tool also estimates volunteer labor value, which is often one of the strongest hidden contributions in a ministry budget.

-Start with service demand.
+Begin with service demand in the pregnancy resource ministry.
 Enter the number of annual clients served, then add the medical cost per client.
 That figure can include supplies, clinical staffing, testing materials, and similar direct care costs associated with each person served.
 Next, enter annual counseling hours and the cost per counseling hour.
 This lets you account for labor-intensive services that may not scale exactly with the client count.
 Do the same for parenting mentorship hours and their hourly cost.
 Finally, enter the number of material bundles distributed and the cost per bundle for diapers, wipes, clothing, car seats, formula, or other practical resources.

 After that, record volunteer contribution.
 The calculator asks for volunteer medical hours and volunteer mentoring hours, plus an estimated dollar value per hour.
 These values do not reduce expense directly in the current formula, but they do show the economic value of donated service.
 That is helpful when reporting community impact, recognizing volunteers, or explaining to donors how much capacity the ministry receives without cash outlay.
 In many centers, volunteer labor is one of the strongest signs of community engagement and one of the clearest examples of good stewardship.